cuducos/my-internet-speed/README.md

 * Check all speed test results in a web API
 * Monitor all speed test tasks

-At home this runs on my Raspberry Pi, but not all services are compatible.
+At home this runs on my Raspberry Pi, but not all services are compatible — check [my ideal setup](#my-ideal-setup) for a suggestion on how to run these services.

 ## Installing